zendbit/FlyBee/README.md

 #### The main folder:
 - contents : will serving for static file like css, image, javascript, etc. We can add more static serving, but we will discuss later.
 - plugins : this folder contain our library that not direct control to UI, like encryption, Oaut to thidrparty login, database access library, etc.
-- source : this folder contain main control for user response and request.
+- sources : this folder contain main control for user response and request.
 Modify header, status code and return template view.
 This will interact with the client UI and will related with routes of the webapps.
 - templates : this folder contain templating sistem, we use templating system from bottle framework.

 The structure is not strict you can add more folder or file depend on your need :-)